Isaiah Bolden (he/him) – Jean “Chris” Purvis Assistant Professor

 David Clark (he/him)

-I started as an Ocean Science and Engineering PhD student in Fall 2023.
+I am a Master’s student in Earth and Atmospheric Sciences.
 I’m originally from Powder Springs, GA, and earned my B.S. in Earth and Atmospheric Science right here at Georgia Tech (THWg!).
-My research focuses on developing new paleoclimate analysis techniques for coral skeletons and applying them to a modern record for the Southern Caribbean.
-When I’m not milling corals in the lab, fighting with the ICP-OES, or taking samples in Curaçao, I’m usually backpacking, playing soccer, and reading.
-If you have questions about being a grad student in this lab or at Tech, let me know!
+My research focuses on using stable isotope ratios in coral skeletons to reconstruct the Southern Caribbean climate.
+When I’m not milling corals in the lab, fighting with the ICP-OES, or taking samples in Curaçao, I’m usually backpacking on the Appalachian Trail, playing soccer, or reading.
+If you have questions about being a grad student in this lab or at Tech in general, let me know!

 Email: dclark88@gatech.edu